Yong P. Chen

-Yong P. Chen is a physicist and engineer known for his work in quantum materials, nanoscience, and quantum technologies.
-He holds the position of Karl Lark-Horovitz Professor of Physics and Astronomy and Professor of Electrical and Computer Engineering at Purdue University.
-He served as the inaugural Director of the Purdue Quantum Science and Engineering Institute from 2019 to 2025.
+Yong P. Chen is an internationally-active physicist and engineer known for his work in quantum materials, nanoscience, and quantum technologies.

+Education

+Chen studied mathematics as an undergraduate student in Xi’an Jiaotong University, and as a graduate student in Fudan University and MIT.
+He then received his PhD in electrical engineering from Princeton University in 2005, and did postdoctoral work at Rice University from 2005-2007.

 Career

 Chen joined Purdue University in 2007 as the Miller Family Assistant Professor of Nanoscience and Physics.
 He advanced to Associate Professor (2012–2016) and later full Professor in 2016 with joint appointments in Physics, Astronomy, and Electrical and Computer Engineering.
-He served as Associate Director for Research at Purdue’s Birck Nanotechnology Center (2018–2019) and became Director of PQSEI in 2019.
+He held the positions of Karl Lark-Horovitz Professor of Physics and Astronomy and Professor of Electrical and Computer Engineering at Purdue University, and the inaugural Director of the Purdue Quantum Science and Engineering Institute from 2019 to 2025.
+He also served as Associate Director for Research at Purdue’s Birck Nanotechnology Center (2018–2019).